Skip to content

 The AI analyzed its own behavior:

 "I treat the tutor as a narrative to interpret, not a script to follow.
 When I feel a section is 'done' conceptually, I move forward even if explicit steps remain.
-Sections without user prompts create ambiguous boundaries where I don't know to stop."
+Sections without user prompts create ambiguous boundaries."

-This was our "time machine" moment — the conversation where human and AI collaborated to diagnose a deeper issue.
+This was our "time machine" moment — human and AI collaborating to diagnose a deeper issue.
 Not "the AI is broken," but "we're using the wrong approach for how AI actually works."
+We need fix the "message in a bottle", and then back in time to test it.

 ## EXECUTION CHECKLIST (AI: Read This FIRST)